 Lalita’s interests include Hindustani and Carnatic classical music and reading.

 Tyler is a St. Cloud native and graduate of Apollo high school.
 He recently received a B.A. in Psychology from Southwest MN State University.
 While at Southwest MN State, he was also on the football team and helped to start the Center For Civic Engagement at SMSU.
-Tyler served 2 years in active duty in the US Army and 4 years in the MN National Guard as an Air Traffic Controller and Flight Engineer.
-Tyler enjoys spending time with family, cooking, fishing, rock climbing, and being outdoors.
+Tyler served 2 years active duty in the US Army and 4 years in the MN National Guard as an Air Traffic Controller.
+Tyler enjoys spending time with family, cooking, fishing, and being outdoors.

 Shannon Johnson is in her first year of the master's program in School Counseling at St. Cloud State University.
 She graduated from Hopkins High school and then moved to St. Peter, MN to attend Gustavus Adolphus College.
 During her time at Gustavus, she was on the Track and Field team and started a Synchronized Skating team.
 Shannon graduated from Gustavus in May 2009 with a bachelor's degree in Health and Exercise Science.
 After her graduation she was employed at SPS Commerce, a job she recently resigned to pursue the graduate program.
 Shannon enjoys spending time with friends and family, playing soccer, fishing, camping and anything else outdoors.